-The graph above shows the projection of the funded ratio based on the market value of assets.
-While the median funded ratio (black line) is projected to be approximately 105% at the end of the 15-year period shown here, there is a wide range of potential outcomes.
+The graph above shows the projection of the funded ratio based on the Market Value of Assets.
+In all scenarios, the employer contribution is assumed to be at least their share of the normal cost, even if the plan is "super funded."
+While the median funded ratio (black line) is projected to be approximately 107% at the end of the 15-year period shown here, there is a wide range of potential outcomes.
 Good investment returns have the likelihood of bringing the funded ratio well over 100%.
 Due to the sound funding policy of the Plan, even in scenarios with significant unfavorable investment returns, the Plan is projected to remain over 60% funded, as long as the actuarially determined contributions continue to be made.